kol12303/Reseach_Paper/README.md

 ## 3- *The Python Codes*:
 *The codes are separated based on the article into three Jupyter Notebook:
-*Traditional Models, which contain the three adopted models, ARIMA, AR, and the Univariate Linear Regression.
+*Traditional Models, which contain the three adopted models, ARIMA, AR, and Linear Regression.
 With the plots and the accuracy measures (RMSE, MAPE, and MAE)*
 > #### The Jupyter Notebook Called **Traditional.ipynb**

 *And a IA-based Models, which contain three adopted models (LSTM, SVR, and XGBOOST).
 With the plots and the accuracy measures (RMSE, MAPE, and MAE)*